cire-thk/BifacialSimu/Readme.md

 ***
 ## Getting Support
 If you have any usage question about BifacialSimu, you can contact the author [Eva-Maria Grommes](https://orcid.org/0000-0002-7826-3754).
-If you would like to contribute to the programm, we are using the same process as pvlib:
+If you would like to contribute to the programm, we are using the same process as pvlib (#getting-support):

 1. Create a GitHub issue and get initial feedback from users and maintainers.
 If the issue is a bug report, please include the code needed to reproduce the problem.